 You can ask any Library staff member to help you find a book.

-If the material is not on the shelf, and not checked out in the online catalog, stop at the Circulation/Reserve Desk for assistance.
+If the material is not on the shelf, and not checked out in the online catalog, stop at The Desk for assistance.
 The material could be in the process of being re-shelved.
-A search for the material can be requested at the Circulation Desk.
+A search for the material can be requested at The Desk.
 Users will be notified of the status of the search request within two weeks.

 Materials with “In Process” status are still in the manual processing stage and will usually be available within 4 days.
 During normal business hours, you can request for materials to be retrieved by the Circulation/Reserve staff and processed for checkout unless the item has a requester notification.